yannick-c/glauber_dynamics_c/README.md

-This library is fully documented using doxygen which can be generated using
+This library is fully documented using doxygen which is available through github pages [here](https://yannick-c.github.io/glauber_dynamics_c/).

-        doxygen Doxyfile

-and then observed by opening `documentation/html/index.html`.
 This README contains the necessary information to get the program running (only tested on Linux).